LettError/coverage/readme.md

 ## Discussion
-The frequency tables used in this calculation do not include punctuation.
-In many typefaces the punctuation symbols are lighter than the letters and that would skew the results towards a lighter number.
-But then the texts used to compile the frequency tables would need to be examined as well.
-Are all the texts on a comparable subject for instance?
+The frequency tables used in this calculation do not include punctuation or wordspaces.
+In many typefaces the punctuation symbols are lighter than the letters and that would skew the result.
+But then the texts used to compile the frequency tables would need to be examined as well: are all the texts on a comparable subject for instance?
 How do the average line lengths compare?
 Are there more or fewer quotations in the text?
 How does the word space fit in all this?

 Such deep statistical analysis really is a different project.
 The languages are there to make sure there is no bias towards one specific language just by choosing one single frequency table.